MJafarMashhadi/JInstrumenter/README.md

 These configuration options are available at runtime:

 `jinst.filterfile`    Path to the white/blacklist of classes file.
-Default is set to `jifilter.txt`
+Default is set to `jifilter.txt` `jinst.tracefile`     Pattern to create trace file names.
+You can use `%tid%` and `%time%` in the name too.

 example: